krculp/media-analytics-docs/implementation/va-sdks/setup.md

    **Tip:** `MediaHeartbeat` requires an instance of `AppMeasurement` to send calls to Adobe Analytics.

-5. Combine all of the pieces.

-   The following sample code utilizes our JavaScript 2.x SDK for an HTML5 video
+5. **Combine all of the pieces** - The following sample code utilizes our JavaScript 2.x SDK for an HTML5 video player:
-   player:

        ``` javascript
        // Create local references to the heartbeat classes